Dixin/dixin.github.io/src/content/posts/parallel-linq-1-local-parallel-query-and-visualization.md

 published: 2019-09-20
 description: "LINQ to Objects and LINQ to XML queries are designed to work sequentially, and do not involve multi-threading, concurrency, or parallel computing.
 To scale LINQ query in multi-processor environment, ."
 image: ""
-tags: ["C#", ".NET", "LINQ", "PLINQ", "Parallel LINQ", "Parallel Computing", "Concurrency VIsualizer"]
+tags: [".NET", "C#", "Concurrency VIsualizer", "LINQ", "Parallel Computing", "Parallel LINQ", "PLINQ"]
-category: "C#"
+category: ".NET"
 draft: false
 lang: ""
 ---